Summary

 20 Minute(s)

-Pass out the attached Weighted Scale Activity handout, the first page of the attached Weighted Scale and Variable Cards, and the cut-out Variable Cards.
-One student will use the weighted scale and variable cards to solve, and the other will draw out the process on the Weighted Scale Activity handout.
+Distribute the Weighted Scale Activity handout along with the first page of the Weighted Scale and Variable Cards and the bagged variable cards.
+One partner will manipulate the scale and cards, while the other will draw the process on the handout.

 Explain